UML-Cyber-Security/CCDC23_Task1/README.md

-# CCDC_VPC_Task1
+# CCDC23 UML | Task1: VPC

-Task 1: Create a highly available VPC modeled after AWS.
+Task 1 is to create a highly available VPC modeled after AWS.